 Old Cathedral in Linz

 St. Ignatius Cathedral stands on the south side of the main square of the city, which is called Hauptplatz.
-Area – is one of the largest in Europe.
-The green facade temple, also called it Alter Dom ( Old Cathedral ), just 25 m high, looks pretty simple: it is decorated with a modest wide dome ( nef ), surrounded by three side chapels.
-The cathedral bears the name of the founder of the male monastic order of the Jesuits – Ignatius de Loyola.
+The square is one of the largest in Europe.
+The temple with a green facade, also called Alter Dom (Old Cathedral), is only 25 m high and looks quite simple.: It is decorated with a modest wide dome (nave) surrounded by three side chapels.
+The cathedral is named after the founder of the Jesuit male monastic order, Ignatius de Loyola.
 Sometimes the temple is called the Jesuit Church.

 Old Cathedral in Linz

-The church project was ordered by the Jesuit Order.
-The development of the project and the construction was carried out by the architect P., who was invited by the order.
-F. Carlon.
-The foundation of the temple was laid in 1669, construction ended in 1676.
-In 1773, by the decision of Pope Clement XIII, the Jesuit Order ceased to exist officially.
-In 1783, the Emperor of the Holy Roman Empire, Joseph II, without coordination with the Vatican, founded two dioceses, one of them – in Linz.
-By his sole decision, the emperor approved the bishop, and the Jesuit church gave the status of a cathedral.
-The Vatican supported and approved this decision only after 2 years – in 1785.
-Linz became the capital of the archbishopric, and the cathedral was transferred to the status of the Cathedral.
-From 1785 to 1909, the temple was proudly called the central Cathedral of the Diocese of Linz.
-At the beginning of the last century, the Jesuits returned to Austria.
-After the completion of the construction of the New Cathedral, St. Ignatius was handed back to the Jesuit Order.
-In the Old Cathedral in Linz, a college of Jesuit monks was located for a rather long period of time.
+The project of the church was commissioned by the Jesuit Order.
+Architect P. F. Carlone, invited by the Order, was engaged in the development of the project and construction.
+The foundation of the church was laid in 1669, the construction was completed in 1676.
+In 1773, by the decision of Pope Clement XIII, the Jesuit order ceased to exist officially.
+In 1783, the Holy Roman Emperor Joseph II, without the approval of the Vatican, founded two dioceses, one of them in Linz.
+By his sole decision, the emperor approved the bishop, and gave the Jesuit church the status of a cathedral.
+The Vatican supported and approved this decision only 2 years later – in 1785 Linz became the capital of the archdiocese, and the cathedral was transferred to the status of a Cathedral.
+From 1785 to 1909, the church was proudly called the central Cathedral of the Diocese of Linz.
+At the beginning of the last century, the Jesuits returned to Austria again.
+After the completion of the construction of the New Cathedral, the Cathedral of St. Ignatius was handed back to the Jesuit order.
+The Old Cathedral in Linz housed the college of Jesuit monks for quite a long period of time.

 Old Cathedral in Linz

-During the service, the organ of the 18th century sounds solemn and sadly in the cathedral, forcing the hearts of parishioners to tremble.
-The future famous Austrian composer A. played on it.
-Brookner, who worked in the cathedral as an organist in 1856-1868.
-This is stated by a commemorative plate placed on the organ.
-By order of A. The brookner tool has been improved for perfect sound.
-The organ in the singular has been preserved in its original form to this day.
-Every year, the cathedral hosts an organ music festival in honor of A. Bruckner.
+During the service, an 18th-century organ sounds solemnly and sadly in the cathedral, making the hearts of parishioners tremble.
+It was played by the future famous Austrian composer A. Bruckner, who worked as an organist at the cathedral in 1856-1868.
+This is stated by a commemorative plaque placed on the organ.
+At the direction of A. Bruckner, the instrument was improved for a flawless sound.
+The organ in the singular has been preserved in its original form to the present day.
+The cathedral hosts an annual organ music festival in honor of A. Bruckner.

-Today, the Old Cathedral in Linz is open daily for free visits by everyone.
-Excursions are held only in the morning.
+Nowadays, the Old Cathedral in Linz is open daily for free visits by everyone.
+Guided tours are available only in the morning.

 Old Cathedral in Linz Old Cathedral in Linz Old Cathedral in Linz Old Cathedral in Linz Old Cathedral in Linz Old Cathedral in Linz